-"Dean's List" will be noted on the transcript for each semester that a JD student achieves a semester grade point average of 3.33 for the satisfactory completion of at least 10 graded credits.
+"Dean's List" will be noted on the transcript for each semester that a JD student achieves a semester 17 For purposes of this regulation, "a year" refers to a calendar year not an academic year. grade point average of 3.33 for the satisfactory completion of at least 10 graded credits.